AlexsLemonade/scpca-nf/external-data-instructions.md

 - [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation)
 - [Docker](https://docs.docker.com/get-started/#download-and-install-docker) (installed either locally or on an HPC)

+You will also need to have files organized so that all the sequencing files for one run live in their own directory or folder.
+This requires that all FASTQ files in a given folder only pertain to a single run and library.
+Any sequencing runs that contain multiple samples must be demultiplexed and FASTQ files must be placed into separate distinct folders.
+If a run has been re-sequenced for any reason (e.g. to increase coverage), all FASTQ files can be combined into the same folder.

-You will also need to create a metadata file and a nextflow configuration file (see below).
+Finally, you will need to create a metadata file and a nextflow configuration file (see below).
 Once you have set up your environment and created these files you will be able to start your run as follows, adding any additional optional parameters that you may choose:

 ```